The Bankrate promise

 Keep contacting the lender

-Finally, you can continue to call the lender every 48 hours until you talk someone into picking up the vehicle.
-This will take a lot of persistence on your part, but eventually, it should get the lender to act.
-You can try to get a mailing address.
-Then you can mail a formal demand letter notifying them that their vehicle sits waiting to be picked up.
+Finally, you can continue to call the lender until you talk someone into picking up the vehicle.
+This will take a lot of persistence, but eventually, it should get the lender to act.
+You can try to get the lender’s mailing address.
+Then, you can mail a formal demand letter notifying them that their vehicle sits waiting to be picked up.

 The bottom line

 If you have a car that you’re no longer making payments on, the lender still is the legal owner.
-They have the ability to repossess the car, but in some cases they may choose not to do so.
-If you’re trying to move on, like from bankruptcy, it can be frustrating to have physical possession of a car that you don’t legally own and don’t want.
+They can repossess the car, but in some cases, they may choose not to do so.
+If you’re trying to move on, like from bankruptcy, it can be frustrating to have physical possession of a car you don’t legally own or want.

 If you find yourself in that situation, it pays to be persistent.
 Keep trying to get the lender to pick up the vehicle.
-This might require numerous phone calls and a calm demeanor as you try to find the right person who can help you.
-In the meantime, keep the registration and insurance information current if you do continue driving it.
+This might require numerous phone calls and a calm demeanor as you try to find the right person to help you.
+In the meantime, keep the registration and insurance information current if you continue driving it.